jonathanyeh0723/graphite-and-grafana/README.md

   systemctl enable NAME
 ```

 Okay, and even though there was an error, StatsD actually has been installed.

-We can verify by running `$ sudo systemctl status statsd.service`
+We can verify by running `sudo systemctl status statsd.service`
 ```
 ● statsd.service - Network daemon for aggregating statistics
      Loaded: loaded (/lib/systemd/system/statsd.service; disabled; vendor preset: enabled)